Barnsley Metrodome

-The Barnsley Metrodome (Metrodome Leisure Complex) is a sports and leisure facility that was opened in 1989 by Neil Kinnock.
+The Barnsley Metrodome (Metrodome Leisure Complex) is a sports and leisure facility in South Yorkshire.

-The facility is 5 minutes from the Barnsley Interchange and close to Junction 37 off the M1.
+The facility is five minutes from the Barnsley Interchange and close to Junction 37 off the M1.
 It is located along Queens Road, Barnsley, South Yorkshire, in England.
-It is regularly home to major worldwide ten-pin bowling events, such as the Weber Cup and World Tenpin Masters.
+The metrodome has a water park called the Calypso Cove Waterpark and an arena and conference facilities.
+It also hosts concerts, sports events and is regularly home to major worldwide ten-pin bowling events, such as the Weber Cup and World Tenpin Masters.

+History

+The venue was opened in 1989 by Neil Kinnock.

+In 1999 the facility operated by BPL, a not-for-profit leisure trust was established.
+Also in 1999 the Arena hosted the prestigious Amateur Boxing Association Championships.

 The Metrodome played host to the 2006, 2007, and 2008 World Tenpin Masters and the Weber Cup.

-The facility is home to Calypso Cove Waterpark, Metrodome Bowling, and Your Space Metrodome.

-The facility also hosts events on the Professional Darts Corporation’s Pro Tour.
+The facility previously hosted events on the Professional Darts Corporation's Pro Tour.
+The final event held was in 2024.

-The facility is operated by BPL, a not-for-profit leisure trust established in 1999.